 There are so many things to do in London for solo travellers and not everything costs a lot of money either.
-In fact some things can be completely free …
+In fact, some things can be completely cost free …

-There are a number of different tours you can do in London.
-Some are self-guided walking tours, hop-on-hop-off bus tours and a Jack the Ripper tour, to name a few.
+There are a number of different tours available in London.
+These include self-guided walking tours, hop-on-hop-off bus tours and a Jack the Ripper tour.

-London has some beautiful parks to visit, some with activities to do once you are inside the gates.
+London has some beautiful parks to visit, some offer additional activities once you are inside the gates.
 Hyde Park is just one of the Royal parks in London home to Princess Diana’s Memorial Fountain.
 You can also hire boats and pedalos, go for an open water swim, hire a deck chair to soak up the rays or relax by the fountains in the Italian garden.

 If you love rum then this class is for you.
-Personalise your own rum by adding your choice of spices and take a bottle home with you.
+Personalise your own rum by adding your own blend of spices and take a bottle home with you.
 You will be given a unique number so that you can re-order it if you wish.

 Dance classes are a fun, social, solo activity and there are many to choose from in London.
 Click on the link to check out some of the places I have visited and recommend.
 Dance styles include Kizomba, Forro, Salsa and Bachata.